 I think we all can agree that making more money and escaping your day job would make life a whole lot better!

-We all want to have more freedom, set our own hours, be our own boss and do work we love.
+We all want to have more freedom, be our own boss and do work we love.

 Well… Starting a photo booth business can make that a reality for you!

 I’m not promising you’ll get rich off this idea or that it’s a piece of cake.

 Starting a new business might be a little overwhelming at this point.

 However, starting out with what you have or building a simple diy photo booth might be a great way to dip your toe in the water.

 Well, that’s how we did it!

 We started our photo booth business a few years ago after making our own DIY booth.
 With little effort in our first official year we 12X our revenue and easily paid back what we put into it.
 In our second year we 2X our revenue from the year before and now we’re on track to do it again.